 If you're about to add a new dog to your family, you'll want to learn everything you can about canine health and wellness.
-Puppies' hearts beat faster than those of adult humans, and dogs have different ways of showing they're in pain or distress.
+Puppies' hearts beat faster than those of adult humans, and dogs have different ways of showing pain or distress.
 Being aware of what is normal for your dog will help you recognize when your pet is sick and needs to seek veterinary attention.
 Many illnesses have a better prognosis (and lower expenses) with prompt veterinary care.

 Before you bring your puppy home, you'll want to identify a good local vet and animal emergency care center in your area.
 You'll also want to puppy-proof your home by removing any potentially dangerous or breakable items from puppy height.
 Just like toddlers, puppies have a lot of energy and curiosity and no ability to tell a dangerous item from a toy.